SAONetwork/minio/wiki/quickstart_java.md

 # Developer Guide: Using Java with Minio and SAONetwork

-This guide will walk you through the process of using Java with Minio and SAONetwork.
+This guide will walk you through the process of using Java with Minio and SAONetwork to upload and download data.

 ## Prerequisites